-Flow switches are primarily used to control costs by minimizing risks.
+These monitoring devices are primarily used to avoid costs by minimizing risks.
 If a medium does not flow in a process due to a system error, this can cause significant damage.
 Pumps may run dry, CIP processes may not run according to specifications, mixing, and filling processes may be disrupted, all of which can lead to high plant or product damage.
-With flow switches, such malfunctions are immediately detected, and countermeasures can be initiated.
+With these devices, such malfunctions are immediately detected, and countermeasures can be initiated.

 What are the available measuring methods?

 Essentially, the Anderson-Negele product line offers two measuring principles for the flow measurement of liquids: electromagnetic flow measurement and turbine flow measurement, Coriolis Mass Flow and Density measurement and Calorimatric Flow Switches.
 Scroll down to find our details on each of these technologies.

 What is the electromagnetic flow measurement?

-This measuring principle is based on Faraday's law of induction.
+This electromagneteic measuring principle is based on Faraday’s law of induction.
 A constant magnetic field is generated by two field coils arranged vertically in the measuring body.
 The induced voltage is measured horizontally via two stainless steel electrodes.
 This voltage is generated, i.e., induced by the flowing, conductive medium.
-It is directly proportional to the flow velocity and can be converted directly into flow volume.
-The measured values determined are available as a counting pulse, as a 4...20 mA standard signal and, in the case of IO-Link devices, also digitally.
+It is directly proportional to the fluid velocity and can be converted directly into flow volume.
+The measured values determined are available as a counting pulse, as a 4…20 mA standard signal and, in the case of IO-Link devices, also digitally.

 Which products are suitable for electromagnetic flow measurement?